guzzle/guzzle/docs/request-options.rst

   is encountered.
 The callable is invoked with the original request and the redirect response that was received.
 Any return value from the on_redirect function is ignored.
-- track_redirects: (bool) When set to ``true``, each redirected URI and Response Code encountered will be tracked in the ``X-Guzzle-Redirect-History`` and ``X-Guzzle-Redirect-Status-History`` headers respectively.
-All URIs and Response Codes will be stored in the order in which the redirects were encountered.
+- track_redirects: (bool) When set to ``true``, each redirected URI and status code encountered will be tracked in the ``X-Guzzle-Redirect-History`` and ``X-Guzzle-Redirect-Status-History`` headers respectively.
+All URIs and status codes will be stored in the order which the redirects were encountered.

-  Note: When tracking redirects the ``X-Guzzle-Redirect-History`` header will exclude the initial request's URI and the ``X-Guzzle-Redirect-Status-History`` header will exclude the final response code.
+  Note: When tracking redirects the ``X-Guzzle-Redirect-History`` header will exclude the initial request's URI and the ``X-Guzzle-Redirect-Status-History`` header will exclude the final status code.

 .. code-block:: php